When I was a child, I loved reading. I remember reading many, many books during summer break. What about you?

 For more ideas on starting a summer journal, read this article on How a summer bullet journal saved my sanity.

-You can approach the goals in several different ways including a daily goal, weekly goal and complete summer goal.
+You can approach the goals in several ways, including daily, weekly, and complete summer goals.

 Next, add some weekly rewards for reading.
-Weekly rewards might include small prizes or special treats like a $5 prize a Target or an ice cream on Saturday.
+Weekly rewards might include small prizes or special treats like a $5 prize to a favorite store or an ice cream on Saturday.
 The reward has to be motivating to your child.

 Daily reading is a great way to continue learning all summer.
 What books will you and your kids read this summer?